 In 766, Cynewulf, the King of the West Saxons, granted land on the Welwe river to the monastery of St. Andrew at Wells.
 It is likely that there has been a church in Wellow from at least that period, but its antiquity was first noted in 1117, when Henry I established an order of Augustinian Canons at Cirencester and gave to them the "ancient churches of Froome and Wellow".
 This gift was confirmed by a charter of Edward III in 1337.
-During the Black Death of the mid-14th century, three parish priests died in the years 1349, 1350 and 1351.
+During the Black Death in the mid-14th century, three parish priests died, in 1349, 1350 and 1351.

-In 1369, Sir Thomas Hungerford bought the villages of Farley and Wellow for 1100 marks.
-A follower of John of Gaunt, Duke of Lancaster, in 1337 Hungerford became the first leader of the House of Commons to be called "The Speaker".
-Although there is no proof, it is thought that he rebuilt the church, a new building being consecrated on the feast of St. Philip and St. James, May Day, 1372, by John Harewell, Bishop of Bath and Wells, with Thomas of Cirencester appointed vicar.
+In 1369, Sir Thomas Hungerford bought the villages of Farleigh and Wellow for 1100 marks.
+A follower of John of Gaunt, Duke of Lancaster, in 1357 Hungerford became a Member of Parliament and in 1376, the leader of the House of Commons, the first to be called "The Speaker".
+Although there is no proof, it is thought that he rebuilt the church, a new building being consecrated on the feast of St. Philip and St. James, May Day, 1372, by John Harewell, Bishop of Bath and Wells, with Thomas of Cirencester re-appointed as vicar.